Power 5 conference power rankings after Week 3

 8. Missouri Tigers (3-0)

 The Tigers are 3-0 after a wild one with a last-second field goal at Purdue.
-Now comes a huge test vs. Georgia.
+Now comes a huge test versus Georgia.

 9. South Carolina Gamecocks (1-1)